35 ppp

 User should specify one of the two optional parameters centers and clusterSize.
 If both are specified, then parameter clusterSize takes priority and parameter centers is ignored.

-Function kmeans.ppp() returns an object of S3 class 'pppkm', which inherits from the class 'ppp' with additional attributes,
+Function kmeans.ppp() returns an object of S3 class 'pppkm', which inherits from the class 'ppp' and is assigned with additional attributes,

 • attr(.,'f'), a factor indicating the \(k\)-means clustering indices.